Refusing to merge unrelated histories03 Mar 2017 Git #git

-A long time ago, my senior came to me and said I have this strange error while pulling my code from server
+A long time ago, my teammate came to me and said I have this strange error while pulling my code from server

 I was not sure at that time what happened to his repository.
 We have searched a bit and solved it using

 with pull command.
 I was unaware of the consequences and origin of this error.
 I added this error to my

 From now onwards you will read what I have learnt.

 As clear from the error message, it happens when some one try to merge two unrelated projects (projects which do not know about each other and commit history in one project does not match with other project.).
 Until now I am aware of two scenarios when this error can occur.

 - You have cloned a project and some how you have lost your

 .gitgot corrupted.
 You local history is gone and

 - You have create a brand new repository, added few commits and now you are trying to

 pullfrom some remote repository which already has some commits.